 Photo Credit: Nike NRC (NTB)

-After weeks of intrigue, they finally told us what we were doing.
-It was an SMS-based Amazing Race style competition.
-Each team was given one iPhone to share, which tracked our specific team location and pace.
-A prize would be awarded to the team who finished first.
+After weeks of intrigue, they finally told us what we were doing: an SMS-based Amazing Race style competition.

 Here’s how it worked:

-- Once the clock striked 8pm, an SMS was delivered to everyone's team phone
+- Once the clock struck 8 PM, they sent an SMS alert to each team’s phone

-- In order to be able to leave the building, we needed to reply with the correct SMS keyword answer.
-Auto-responders were set for correct and in-correct responses.
+- To leave the building, we needed to reply with the correct SMS keyword.
+For correct and incorrect replies, they had autoresponders already setup

-- If you got the answer right, it prompted us to show the "Gatekeeper" - who would then type in a special SMS keyword response into your phone to unlock the next clue.
+- If you answered correctly, it asked us to show the gatekeeper, who typed in a special SMS keyword response on our phone to unlock the next clue

 - Clue: The first time you do this, you’ll receive an MMS clue.
-The second time you do this, you’ll receive the exact address (this docks another 5mins off your time each time you use this.
+The second time you do this, you’ll receive the exact address.
+It takes 5mins off your time each time you use this.

-- "Help" - If by chance, your team suffered an injury, you would text this and receive a call from a Nike representative to assist you
+- Help: If by chance, your team suffered an injury, we text this to get help from Nike.

 Photo Credit: Nike NRC (NTB)

 Keep it up Nike, I’m impressed.
-Take my money, you’ve earned it.
+Take our money, you’ve earned it.